Install Tani Software

 -v plcgitconf-data:/etc/Tani

-creates or resuses a volume named plcgitconf-data do store the PlcGit Conf configuration and license data
+creates or resuses a volume named plcgitconf-data to store the PlcGit Conf configuration and license data

 -d